maximelafarie/ngx-smart-modal/README.md

 Check out the [documentation](https://github.com/biig-io/ngx-smart-modal) & [demos](https://github.com/biig-io/ngx-smart-modal) for more information and tutorials!

-See the [changelog](https://github.com/biig-io/ngx-smart-modalchangelog.md) for recent changes.
+See the [changelog](https://github.com/biig-io/ngx-smart-modal/CHANGELOG.md) for recent changes.

 ## Features
  - Handle large quantity of modals anywhere in your app
  - Customize the style of your modals through custom CSS classes
  - No external CSS library is used so you can easily override the modals default style
- - Pass data to any modal, and retrieve it very simply in the modal view
+ - Pass data to any modal and retrieve it very simply in the modal view (or anywhere else)
  - Events on `open`, `close` and `dismiss` for each modal
  - Manage all your modal stack and data with very fast methods
  - Very smart `z-index` computation (no ugly glitches or problems with a modal inside another)